The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Introduction

 where $\seq{W_t}$ denotes Brownian motion.
 Under relatively mild conditions (\textit{e.g.}, that $-\log\fx$ is differentiable with Lipschitz continuous gradient that satisfies certain growth conditions) the resulting Markov chain is ergodic and admits $\fx$ as its unique stationary distribution~\cite{Roberts:1996, Fruehwirth:2024}.
 An Euler-Maruyama discretization of the overdamped Langevin \gls{sde} leads to the well-known \gls{ula}, which is defined for \( k = 0, 1, \ldots \) as

 where $\tau>0$ is a step-size parameter and $\seq{Z_k}$ is an i.i.d.~sequence of standard normal distributed random vectors.
-Though the discretization biases the stationary distribution, under some conditions the corresponding Markov chain is ergodic with stationary distribution $\fx^\tau$ that depends on the step-size $\tau$ and $\fx^\tau$ approaches $\fx$ as $\tau$ approaches $\num{0}$ in various divergences, such as the Wasserstein-2 distance, the total variation distance, or the Kullback-Leibler divergence~\cite{Fruehwirth:2024, Durmus:2017, Dalalyan:2016}.
+Though the discretization biases the stationary distribution, under some conditions the corresponding Markov chain is ergodic with stationary distribution $\fx^\tau$ that depends on the step-size $\tau$ and $\fx^\tau$ approaches $\fx$ as $\tau$ approaches $\num{0}$ in various \enquote{distances}, such as the Wasserstein-2 distance, the total variation distance, or the Kullback-Leibler divergence~\cite{Fruehwirth:2024, Durmus:2017, Dalalyan:2016}.
 Consequently, it is common practice to use the \gls{ula} as proposal mechanism within Metropolis-Hastings.
-The resulting algorithm is the popular \gls{mala}.
+This leads to the popular \gls{mala}.

 Significant research efforts have been made to extend \gls{ula} to broader classes of target densities and to improve its efficiency.
 For instance, in~\cite{Durmus:2022, Durmus:2018} the authors replace the nondifferentiable part of a convex potential $-\log\fx$ with its Moreau-Yosida envelope.
-This enables the application of \gls{ula}, though the target distribution is altered due to the smoothing.
+This enables the application of \gls{ula}, although the target distribution is altered due to the smoothing.
 In~\cite{Durmus:2019, Habring:2024}, subgradient and proximal-gradient versions of \gls{ula} are directly analyzed without resorting to approximations via Moreau-Yosida envelopes.
 The work~\cite{Cheng:2018} shows that Langevin sampling can be accelerated by discretizing the underdamped Langevin \gls{sde} when $-\log\fx$ is strongly convex, twice continuously differentiable, and admits a Lipschitz continuous gradient.
 Lastly, the recent work~\cite{Habring:2025} accelerates Langevin sampling by combining ideas from diffusion models~\cite{Song:2019} with Moreau-Yosida approximations.

 Contrary to Langevin based methods, our sampling approach follows an alternative and less-known line of research based on Gibbs sampling in latent variable models.
 Hence, we will now briefly summarize the historical development of ideas that led to our proposed sampling approach.